 Some schemes such as the South Korean ETS restrict trading to regulated entities/installations.

-Other schemes, such as the EU ETS, takes the broadest possible approach stating that 'any person may hold allowances' providing they hold an account with a national registry, as a consequence of which, financial institutions are among the biggest participants
+Other schemes, such as the EU ETS, takes the broadest possible approach stating that 'any person may hold allowances' providing they hold an account with

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.